sci-visus/OpenVisus/README.md

 python -m OpenVisus slam
 ```

-If you want to test inside Visual Studio, rememeber to do Cmake `INSTALL` and Cmake `CONFIGURE` only once.
+If you want to test inside Visual Studio, rememeber to do Cmake `CONFIGURE` only once.
 Then (IMPORTANT!) remove the installed `.\build\RelWithDebugInfo\OpenVisus\Slam` directory in order to make sure you are using your `.\Libs\Slam` local directory. !!!
 Right click on `VisusSlam` target and in `Debug tab` set the following: